helpbuttons/helpbuttons/CONTRIBUTING.md

 [hb-docs](https://github.com/helpbuttons/hb-docs)

-## guide to build a new attribute in a network
+## guide to add a new attribute in a network

 go to api/src/modules/network